Skip to main content

 In some cases, biopsy samples of suspicious areas are taken during surgery to remove the bladder cancer.

 Another way to get a biopsy sample is to use a long, thin, hollow needle to take a small piece of tissue from the abnormal area.
 This is known as a needle biopsy, and by using it the doctor can take samples without surgery.
-Sometimes a CT scan or ultrasound is used to help guide the biopsy needle into the changed area.
+Sometimes a CT scan or ultrasound is used to help guide the biopsy needle into the abnormal area.

 The American Cancer Society medical and editorial content team

-Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.
+Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

 DeGeorge KC, Holt HR, Hodges SC.
-Bladder Cancer: Diagnosis and Treatment.
+Bladder cancer: Diagnosis and treatment.
 Am Fam Physician.
 2017;96(8):507-514.

-National Comprehensive Cancer Network, Clinical Practice Guidelines in Oncology (NCCN Guidelines®), Bladder Cancer, Version 5.2018 -- July 3, 2018.
-Accessed at www.nccn.org/professionals/physician_gls/pdf/bladder.pdf on December 19, 2018.
+National Comprehensive Cancer Network.
+NCCN Clinical Practice Guidelines in Oncology: Bladder Cancer.
+Version 3.2023.
+Accessed at https://www.nccn.org/professionals/physician_gls/pdf/bladder.pdf on October 31, 2023.

 American Cancer Society Emails